Chas' Crazy Creations

 Lawn Care - When mowing your grass it is really important to change the direction.
 If you mow the same direction every time, your grass will lean towards the direction of your mow.
 Changing the pattern causes the grass to grow upright and you get a nice clean cut.

 When mowing your grass it is really important to change the direction.
-If you mow the same direction every time, your grass will lean towards the direction of your mow.
-Changing the pattern causes the grass to grow upright and you get a nice clean cut.
+If you mow in the same direction every time, your grass blades will lean towards the direction of your mow.
+Changing the pattern is the best way to get the grass to grow upright and that way you get a nice clean cut.

 Our old mower just died and we just got a Worx Landroid.
 We loved that it was super easy to set up the perimeter so that it knows where to mow on its own.
 Plus it charged super fast - so we were up and running in no time.
 The pattern varies keeping the grass growing straight up for nice cut.
 Okay and on a side note, it's a robot lawnmower so we can do the other chores while it's mowing our yard which is nice.
 This helps us complete all of our tasks earlier and we get more family time together.

-Our old mower just died and we just got a Worx Landroid.
-We loved that it was super easy to set up the perimeter so that it knows where to mow on its own.
+Our old mower just died so we got a Worx Landroid.
+We love that it was super easy to set up the perimeter so that it knows where to mow on its own.
 Plus it charged super fast – so we were up and running in no time.

-The pattern varies keeping the grass growing straight up for the nice cut.
+The pattern varies keeping the grass growing straight up for a nice cut.

 Okay, and on a side note, it’s a robot lawnmower so we can do the other chores while it’s mowing our yard which is nice.
 This helps us complete all of our tasks earlier and we get more family time together.
 Thank you, Worx for providing me with the Landroid for this post.